dimyG/jekyll-theme-chirpy/_posts/2025-09-30-theology-of-self-acceptance.md

 misses the true meaning of the given message?
 Dostoevsky captured this tragedy writing "and your worst sin is that you have destroyed and betrayed yourself for nothing".
 So once again I would argue that the wisest path is to bring your actions into harmony with your values and inclinations, not ignoring the signs but choosing to interpret them in a way that aligns with them.
+(A practical piece of advice if you actually decide to follow the dangerous practice of augury, is this: first, pay attention to signs that appear _only when you are not actively seeking them_, and second, consider them valuable only if the interpretation is _instantly obvious to you_.
+Abstain from actively searching and consciously inventing interpretations.
+Any sign can fit into any interpretation.
+If a pattern repeatedly appears without triggering an immediate understanding, keep it in the background of your mind.
+It might become instantly obvious at some point in the future).

 > It seems then, that in all cases the wisest course is to bring your actions into harmony with your values and inclinations.
 And even beyond that, I would argue that this isn't just the wisest course but your life's purpose.